 In 1985, Igo received an Emmy for his script, “Our Children: the Next Generation.”
 In the 1960s he won two Translation Awards (German/Spanish) from Poet Lore International.
 In 1974 he received the Speech Arts Association’s First Distinguished Medal.
 In the 1980s he received the Grothaus medallion for Distinguished Service to area libraries (the only non-librarian ever to receive it).
 In 1997 he was named Deputy Director General of the International Biographical Centre (Cambridge, England).
 A native of San Antonio and a graduate of Trinity University, he has taught at Trinity, St. Mary’s Hall, San Antonio College, and the University of the Incarnate Word.
 He received the Piper Professor of the Year Award in 1991 and the NISOD Teaching Excellence Award, International Convention, in 1992.

 Mr. Igo has been a mentor to generations of San Antonio area poets, and he has also taught poetry to the totally deaf adult in a privately-funded project.

 As the years passed by and his arthritic hands caused him too much pain to write, John was determined to find a way to bring his stories to publication.
-After a variety of writing experiments with many different pens had failed, his personal research led him to an Ergonomically designed pen.
+After a variety of writing experiments, where many different pens had failed, his personal research led him to an Ergonomically designed pen.
 Since 2008, John writes a minimum of five pages a day.
 When he finishes writing, he has an assistant type them up so he can edit his work.
 Despite severe arthritis and poor vision, John Igo has published more than five books since 2008, and he continues to write plays and often corresponds daily to his fans, former students, and writes on local civic matters.